legion0/git-repo-hooks/README.md

 NOTE: as this is still in development there are some printed messages even when all works fine.
 This is to show that the hooks are actually called when needed.
-The output will be removed later on but you can remove it now by changing PRINT_RUN_MESSAGES to False in the script and reinstall.
+The output will be removed later on but you can remove it now by changing debugLevel to INFO instead of VERBOSE in the script and reinstall.

 Enjoy, and please report bugs or feature requests :)